davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Spring/Summer 2024

 ## Help build something meaningful and useful.
-Ideally making a lot of money in the process
+Make a lot of money in the process
 I do have a number in mind.
 I'll use the proceeds to fund my adventures and start an investment company (sort of a mix between Venture Capital and the Simons Foundation).
 Also start some kind of scholarship to help young people discover new possibilities.